How to sell calendar spreads on stocks that are announcing earnings today.

 The Options Industry Council (OIC) has free educational content.
 If you are not familiar with this options trading strategy, click here to learn more about it.

 In theory, the shorter-term option will have greater time decay than the farther-out option.
-Selling a calendar spread over an earnings announcement has the added benefit of a sharp decline in option implied volatility after the earnings announcement.
+Selling a calendar spread over an earnings announcement has an even bigger benefit because it capitalizes on a sharp decline in option implied volatility after the earnings announcement.
 The option implied volatility increases just before the earnings announcement because of uncertainty and often the option implied volatility in the near-term option is greater than the longer-term option.
 This creates another opportunity for us.
 Why would the near-term options have a higher IV?

 The majority of retail traders are options buyers and they drive the price of the near-term options up.
 The demand for the longer-term option is not as high because the options are more expensive (on a dollar basis) and retail traders are looking for the home run (biggest percentage gain).
 The demand for the near-term option is higher than the demand for the longer-term option hence they are more expensive (higher IV) than the longer-term option.

 Why don’t institutions take advantage of this disparity and sell calendar spreads?

 Institutions can’t get enough size off to make it worth while.
 If enough retail traders start buying calendar spreads the “edge” to this strategy will eventually narrow to the point where retail traders won’t bother with it.
 There is also trade management required if the stock makes a big move.
 This is not an arbitrage opportunity where the strategy will automatically work every time.
 Arbitrage opportunities do NOT exist for exactly this reason, institutions have already capitalized on any mispricing.